aiven/devportal/docs/platform/howto/manage-organizations.rst

 Delete an organization
 -----------------------

 #.
-Delete all :doc:`projects </docs/platform/howto/manage-project>` in the organization and its organizational units.
+Delete all :doc:`projects </docs/platform/howto/manage-project>` in the organization and in the organizational units.

 #.
 Click **Admin**.